TaishiMatsuda/World_Weather_Analysis/README.md

 # World_Weather_Analysis
 Module 6 of UofT Data Analytics Boot Camp

-Code for Parts 1, 2, and 3 of the challenge.
+## Python Code used for Parts 1, 2, and 3 of the challenge.
 1. Weather_Database.ipynb
 2. Vacation_Search.ipynb
 3. Vacation_Itinerary.ipynb